OpenDMA/opendma-spec/OpenDMA-Spec.md

 1. The `opendma:Aspect` property must contain the value `true`
 2. The `opendma:IncludedAspects` property must contain an empty set
-3. The `opendma:SuperClass` property must either contain `null` or a reference to a valid aspect object
+3. The `opendma:SuperClass` property must either contain `null` or a reference to a valid aspect object.
+If not `null`, the transitive closure of `opendma:SuperClass` must be acyclic
 4. The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.
 5. The `opendma:Class` property must contain a reference to an object that is an instance of the class class object (§8.2)